-SH differs from SEA in that it occurs between personnel/staff working on a project, and not between staff and project beneficiaries or communities.
+On its part, Sexual Harassment (SH), as the terminology is used in relation to project risk management, differs from SEA in that it occurs between two or more personnel/staff working on a project, and in some circumstances, between staff and project beneficiaries or communities.
+For SEA, the survivor is always a member of the community who is not working on the project; for SH, the survivor is either a project worker-or a community member.
+In both SEA and SH cases, the perpetrator is any staff or contractors associated with the project.
 The distinction between SEA and SH is important so that agency policies and staff training can include specific instructions on procedures to prevent and respond to each.